Tbseddy/Data-Analytics-Training/README.md

 =INDEX(P2:P10, MATCH(A3,H2:H10,0))

-### Power BI
+## Power BI
-Once you open Power Bi click on Get data or Blank
+Once you open Power Bi click on Get data or Blank report
 * Click on get data from another source
 * Click on e.g. Excel workbook and then click on connect
 * select your file